muratk3n/thirdwave/en/README.md

 science.
 There are still flat-earthers.
 We've known Earth is not flat for over two millenia.
-Yet the so-called "educated" would be hard pressed to prove this fact starting from simple assumptions, hence they cannot prove it to others with convictionn, disinformation grows.
+Yet the so-called "educated" would be hard pressed to prove this fact starting from simple assumptions, hence they cannot prove it to others with conviction, disinformation grows.
 We created a culture of technobabble with little true knowledge.

 ---